gafaroff77/gafaroff77/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-Hi tnere!
+### Hi there 👋

-My name Hafarov Dmytro.
+My name Hafarov Dmytro.<br>
 I'm currently working on SC IIC on position SA.
-More precisely t is called as "information technology specialist".
+More precisely t is called as "information technology specialist".<br>
-By facts my job is a coctail from anykey's operation, SA, DBA, electrician and a litlle bit more... )) Big number of directions of my job is a curse and blessing at the same time: I cannot deep in any thing but know a more about all.
+By facts my job is a coctail from anykey's operation, SA, DBA, electrician and a litlle bit more... ))<br>
+Big number of directions of my job is a curse and blessing at the same time: I cannot deep in any thing but know a more about all.<br><br>
+This profile on GitHub create not for learning on Prometheus DevOps course, but for now uses for it.<br>